 In particular, students will:

-- develop skills for taking patient histories of intermediate complexity that are associated with common optometric conditions;
+- develop fundamental skills for taking simple patient histories associated with common optometric conditions;

-- develop skills in conducting patient examinations of intermediate complexity that are associated with common optometric conditions;
+- develop fundamental skills in conducting simple patient examinations associated with common optometric conditions;

-- Indicative assessments in this unit are as follows: (1) written assessment; (2) mid-semester assessment; (3) oral examination; and (4) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) test; (2) ongoing assessments; (3) business plan; (4) oral assessments; (5) clinical assessments; and (6) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the oral examination and professional behaviour assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessments and professional behaviour assessment components.

 Students with a mark between 45 and 49 overall in the unit may be offered a supplementary assessment;

-Students with a mark between 45 and 49 for the oral examination may be offered a supplementary assessment.
+Students with a mark between 45 and 49 for the clinical assessments may be offered a supplementary assessment.